simonmichael/hledger_site/src/index.md

 ### Tracking time

-Support for two time logging formats is built in: `timeclock` format, for precise time tracking:
+Support for two time logging formats is built in: `timeclock` format, for clockin/clockout time tracking:

 ```timeclock
 # 2009.timeclock